Crash and breakdown cause early delays on Auckland's motorways

 People heading southbound will be relieved to know traffic is fine there.

-Motorists heading into the city from West Auckland can expect heavy traffic from Hobsonville through to Royals roads on the Northwestern Motorway and again from Te Atatu Road to St Lukes.
+Motorists heading into the city from West Auckland can expect heavy traffic from Hobsonville through to Royal Rd on the Northwestern Motorway and again from Te Atatu Road to St Lukes.

 Northbound traffic is flowing smoothly.

-On the Southwestern Motorway (SH20), traffic is heavy from Hillsborough and northbound traffic is heavy from Lambie Drive through to Massey Road.
+On the Southwestern Motorway (SH20), traffic is heavy from Hillsborough and northbound traffic is heavy from Lambie Drive through to Massey Rd.

-Anyone on the Upper Harbour Motorway (SH18) can expect moderate congestion from Greenhithe Road through to Paul Matthews Road.
+Anyone on the Upper Harbour Motorway (SH18) can expect moderate congestion from Greenhithe Rd through to Paul Matthews Rd.
 While westbound traffic is flowing well.